-Starting in 2014, I have covered topical finasteride for hair loss at regular intervals on this blog.
-Many of us are eagerly awaiting the final results from Polichem’s P-3074 topical finasteride Phase 3 clinical trials.
+I have covered topical finasteride for hair loss at regular intervals on this blog.
+Many of us are eagerly awaiting the final results from Polichem’s P-3074 Phase 3 clinical trials.
 Those trials ended in March 2018 and involved a sizable 459 male participants.

-From what I have read online and after making several calls to my local pharmacies, it seems like gel-based topical finasteride seems to be the most popular current topical option.
-Finasteride gel and finasteride tablets showed similar success rates per this 2009 study from Iran.
+From what I have read online and after calling several local pharmacies, it seems like gel-based topical finasteride is the most popular current topical option.
+Finasteride gel and finasteride tablets showed similar hair growth success rates per this 2009 study from Iran.

 Topical Finasteride Drug Delivery

 It seems like there are numerous ever increasing potential ways in which to deliver topical finasteride to the scalp.
 Each drug delivery mechanism not only impacts final hair growth results, but also side effects.
 The ultimate aim in creating both topical finasteride and topical dutasteride is to drastically reduce potential side effects from the oral versions.